vespene-io/_old_vespene/docs/source/authz.rst

 Also, no users can create or delete Build history objects via the interface.
 There is a CLI command to remove old build records and directories that admins can run, perhaps on cron, to clean up old records.

 With the ownership plugin, it is not required to be able to edit a project to run a project.
-Additionally, on a project, "launch groups" can be specified in the onwership tab, granting access to start a project build or job execution without having the ability to edit that particular project.
+Additionally, on a project, "launch groups" can be specified in the ownership tab, granting access to start a project build or job execution without having the ability to edit that particular project.
 This works particularly well with :ref:`launch_questions` to implement a self-service console for executing tasks.